DMacMakes/dmdocs/content/en/torrens/ise102/week8/index_old_loong.md

 // randAsRatio = float(random number) over float(rand max).
 // Rand between 0 and 20 = round to nearest whole( randAsRatio * 20 )
 ```
-## Install Visual Studio Community 2019 This Week

-As of next week we'll be working in a coding environment installed on our own computer, Microsoft's Visual Studio (Community) 2019. **You will need Windows 10 (or 11) installed**: you need to get started on this so it's ready to go next week, but **especially so if you're working on a mac, particularly an m1-based mac**.

-<a class="btn btn-lg btn-primary mr-3 mb-4" href="../resources/#c-microsoft-visual-studio-community-2019">Resources: Visual Studio<i class="fas fa-arrow-alt-circle-right ml-2"></i></a>
 ## Add Colour With Termcolor

 What does it achieve, and how do can you add it?